Thomas M. Hodgson: Election history

 Hodgson was appointed sheriff of Bristol County by then-Governor William F. Weld on May 21, 1997.
 He won election to a full six-year term in 1998 and moved to Fall River the next year.
 He garnered press for charging inmates for room and board, medical services and hair cuts while in jail and for getting rid of televisions and the weight room.
 He instituted chain gangs.
 In the 2016 election, he ran unopposed.

 Outgoing Governor Charlie Baker supported Hodgson in his 2022 reelection campaign.
 Hodgson conceded the election to his opponent, Attleboro Mayor Paul Heroux.

 Immigration

-In 2017, Hodgson offered to send detainees from Bristol County as forced laborers to build President Donald J. Trump's proposed border wall.
+In 2017, Hodgson offered to send detainees from Bristol County as forced laborers to build President Donald Trump's proposed border wall.
 When he was later invited to speak to a U.S. House of Representatives committee about sanctuary cities, he recommended that elected officials in such jurisdictions should be arrested.

 On August 7, 2019, Hodgson sent an email to Trump adviser, Stephen Miller, reporting that his church, St. Julie's Billiart Parish in Dartmouth, MA, was providing information to immigrants regarding their legal rights:

 The email was released as part of a large email leak released to the Southern Poverty Law Center of Stephen Miller's emails focused on Miller's far right attitudes towards race and immigration.